rezanid/novodocx/README.md

 > 📯 NOTE!
 >
-> I will be making a Lambda Function to make it easy for those who are into AWS to host it there too.
+> I will be making a Lambda Function to make it easy for those who are into AWS.

 ## How to use